vansteki/dotfiles/README.md

-# dotfiles
+# Vansteki's dotfiles

-my env files
+---

+My dotfiles and automation for lazy people

 # Requirements